 - Lung infections

-- Anesthesia awareness—a rare complication where the patient becomes aware during the surgery
+- Anesthesia awareness—where the patient becomes aware during the surgery, which is very rare

 - Heart attack